markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 Positives and negatives will be measured by the outcome of the neuron, >=0.5 is positive, <0.5 is negative.

 ## Project design

-*Student summarizes a theoretical workflow for approaching a solution given the problem.
-Discussion is made as to what strategies may be employed, what analysis of the data might be required, or which algorithms will be considered.
-The workflow and discussion provided align with the qualities of the project.
-Small visualizations, pseudocode, or diagrams are encouraged but not required.*

 Some data wrangling will have to be done;